 The site features a fully responsive navigation menu with fluid animations and touch friendliness which can be found on CodePen.
 It also features the new responsive CSS technology flexbox which allows the layout to dynamically change depending on the screen size.

-I maintain the website of Hadleigh Dolphins Swimming Club.
+I maintained the website of Hadleigh Dolphins Swimming Club.
 I used to be a member of the club and was also a teacher there, taking over the role of the webmaster when the previous maintainer had too little time.
 I transferred the site from the old CMS to WordPress and rehosted it on my server.